hllindblom/gitHubApi/README.md

 ## How to work with the app

 The app is deployed to Azure with GitHub Actions pipeline, you can just check it out [here](https://githubapistorage.z6.web.core.windows.net/).
 If you want to run the code locally, just run `yarn install` and `yarn start` in the project directory, and the app will be opened in [http://localhost:3000](http://localhost:3000).
+To build production version, run `yarn build`.

 You can run tests with `yarn test`.
 The tests are also run in the GitHub Actions pipeline.